arodu/cakephp-tebo/README.md

 ## Notes

 - Ensure that the `.env` file is properly configured before testing the bot.
-- The default command executed by the plugin is `\TeBo\TeBo\Command\DefaultCommand::class`.
+- The default command executed by the plugin is `\TeBo\Action\Command\NotFoundAction::class`.
 You can disable it by setting it to `null`.

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.